DreamLineLove/regex-cli/README.md

 $ java -cp java/bin/ RegexCLI --file-path="java/sample.txt" --pattern="foo" -vl
 $ java -cp java/bin/ RegexCLI --file-path="java/sample.txt" --pattern="bar" -vl
 ```
-#### Please be sure to mind the "relative" path of the file and where you are running the commands!
+**Please be sure to mind the "relative" path of the file and where you are running the commands!**

+## End Notes

 If you are curious about the various considerations made during the development of the Java version, please look into <a href="https://github.com/DreamLineLove/regex-cli/blob/main/SPECIFICATION.md">SPECIFICATION.md</a>.

-**Thanks for visiting this little code repo, cheers!**
+Thanks for visiting my little code repository!